 NRC Controlled Document.
 Any document, correspondence, email, or information that requires special handling to restrict access or disclosure.
 These include documents that contain classified information, SGI, SGI-M, and SUNSI.

 Licensee, Vendor, or Applicant Draft Document.
 A preliminary written document, preliminary sketch, or drawing.
 A document is considered to be a draft while it is being developed and reviewed.
-It ceases to be a draft only when it has been approved by responsible management and issued as a final document for implementation
+It ceases to be a draft only when it has been approved by responsible management and issued as a final document for implementation.
+Background information, when included in such drafts, is considered non-record documentary material provided it does not form the basis of an inspection finding or enforcement action.

 Inspection Document.
 Any material that is obtained or developed in preparation for, during, or resulting from the inspection of a licensee, vendor, or applicant such as inspector written or electronic notes.